Skip to content

 Flag --overwrite (optional)

 By default, gwmock does not overwrite existing configuration files.
 If a file already exists, the tool will raise an error and halt execution.
-To force overwriting of existing files, use the --overwrite flag:
+To force overwriting of existing files, use the --overwrite flag together with --get or --init:

 Flag --output (optional)